Home Depot Background Check: How It Works (& What Not To Do)

 If the report is used in a discriminatory manner to deny employment, the candidate can make a report with the department of labor in their state or the Equal Employment Opportunity Commission (EEOC).

-What Company Processes Background Check for Home Depot (Home Depot Background Check Company)?
+What Company Processes Home Depot Background Checks?

 Home Depot does not do background checks in-house.
 The company hires an undisclosed third-party provider to conduct their screenings.
 Home Depot contracts with a third-party provider that must adhere to the rules and regulations set forth in the Fair Credit Reporting Act (FCRA).